Munich Airport: Terminal 1

 The terminal’s pier is 1,081 m long and has 21 jet bridges, including one gate equipped with three jet bridges for the Airbus A380, used by Emirates.
 There are also around 60 apron stands, some with specially designed bridges that allow boarding via bus transfer.

 Terminal 1 today mainly accommodates airlines that are not members or partners of the Star Alliance.
-Major users include American Airlines, Condor, Delta Air Lines, easyJet, Eurowings, Emirates, Etihad Airways, Qatar Airways, and TUI fly Deutschland.
+Major users include American Airlines, Cathay Pacific, Condor, Delta Air Lines, easyJet, Eurowings, Emirates, Etihad Airways, Qatar Airways, and TUI fly Deutschland.